Easy No-Knead Rosemary Christmas Focaccia

 - For your holiday cocktail party, pair the Rosemary Christmas Tree Focaccia with a delicious cranberry cocktail.

-The dimples on the surface of focaccia bread mostly help keep the bread from rising too quickly.
-They also act as little pockets for catching the olive oil and seasonings.
+The dimples on the surface of focaccia bread do two things — they help keep the bread from rising too quickly and also act as little pockets for catching the olive oil and seasonings.

 Recipe